Playing card suit: Character encodings

 In computer and other digital media, suit symbols can be represented with character encoding, notably in the ISO and Unicode standards, or with Web standard (SGML's named entity syntax):

 Unicode is the most frequently used encoding standard, and suits are in the Miscellaneous Symbols Block (2600–26FF) of the Unicode.

+It is recommended to use stylistic fonts for regional variations of the French suits.
+Though fleurons (e.g. ✿/❀) can be used for the flower suit, and stars (e.g. ★/☆) can be used for a fifth suit such as for Five Crowns.

 Metaphorical uses

 In some card games the card suits have a dominance order, for example: club (lowest) - diamond - heart - spade (highest).
 That led to in spades being used to mean more than expected, in abundance, very much.

-In European games, the order is often different: diamond or bell (lowest) - heart - spade or leaf - club or acorn (highest).
-See, for example, the game of Bruus.

 Other expressions drawn from bridge and similar games include strong suit (any area of personal strength) and to follow suit (to imitate another's actions).